brogan-leidos/5e-Mob-Attack-Helper/README.md

 == ToDo:
-  1. A "Copy Mob button" - to quickly an easily create a variant on something you already made Far Future: Save a JSON of current configuration
+  1. A "Copy Mob button" - to quickly an easily create a variant on something you already made
+  2. Conditions outside of the mechanical ones (Other selection) Far Future: Save a JSON of current configuration

 == Known issues: